Boris the Bear: Publication history

 In 1987, a disagreement with Dark Horse, over the direction of the title, convinced Smith to take Boris back from Dark Horse after the twelfth issue and begin self-publishing the book under his own Nicotat Comics banner.
 The book picked up with the thirteenth issue, one month after the departure from Dark Horse.
 Nine months later, Nicotat introduced what was intended to be an ongoing second title, Boris’ Adventure Magazine.
 The original Boris continued to parody other comic books, although in a less vicious way, while also maturing into more of a somewhat serious adventure title.
 As the title changed and the book began shipping more and more infrequently, readership dropped and sales decreased.
 Eventually, despite Smith having the title plotted through the fortieth issue, Nicotat ended its run with the thirty-fourth issue in November, 1991.

 In 1992, Boris briefly returned to Dark Horse with a short story in the sixty-fourth issue of Dark Horse Presents.

 In July, 1996, Nicotat returned to the Boris character with a second issue of Boris’ Adventure Magazine.
 The title ran bi-monthly for two more issues, through November, 1996.
 Solicitations for the fifth and sixth issues were sent to retailers but the actual issues were never published.
 The book was officially canceled in 1997.

-In April, 2007 James Dean Smith began self-publishing again under the name Oasis Comics.
-Smith handled writing, art, lettering, editing and production chores on a brand new Boris the Bear title that began with a new first issue.
-Boris The Bear: A Fall Into Spring Special followed in 2008.
-That same year, Smith announced that he was working on a Boris the Bear online comic strip, as well as a new one-shot comic book titled Boris the Bear: Pissed but neither of these projects materialized.
+James Dean Smith began self-publishing again under the name Oasis Comics, testing the waters with small digital print runs.
+Smith handled writing, art, lettering, editing, and production chores on a brand new Boris the Bear titles.
+He published Boris the Bear #1 in April 2007.
+Boris The Bear: A Fall Into Spring Special followed in May 2008.
+That same year, Smith announced that he was working on a Boris the Bear online comic strip, as well as a new one-shot comic book titled Boris the Bear: Pissed, but neither of these projects materialized.
+He published the last issue called Boris the Bear: My Neighbor...
+My Enemy in March 2010.
+It featured three other parody characters Smith was working on at Oasis Comics - Sir Walter, Lil' Monsters, and Bernardo the Shark.